vegaprotocol/documentation/docs/tutorials/proposals/market-proposals.md

 <!--There is an option to provide liquidity to the market you propose, but it is not required.
 Note that a market without enough liquidity will be stuck in a liquidity seeking auction until it gets the liquidity it needs. -->

 :::info
-Learn how to amend your liquidity commitment or add liquidity later in the [Providing Liquidity](././providing-liquidity.md) tutorial.
+Learn how to amend your liquidity commitment or add liquidity later in the [Providing Liquidity](../providing-liquidity.md) tutorial.
 :::

 <NewMarketJSONLiquidityCommitment/>

-New market commitment input: The liquidity commitment submitted with the new market, based on the parameters set below.
+New market commitment input: The liquidity commitment submitted with the new market, based on the parameters below.
 * Commitment amount: This number represents the amount of the settlement asset for the market, written without a decimal point but to 5 decimal places (for example 5.00011 should be expressed as 500011)
 * Fee: Your nominated liquidity fee factor, which is an input to the calculation of liquidity fees on the market
 * Liquidity order input - Sells: A set of liquidity sell orders to meet the liquidity provision obligation